Classification of Self-Dual Vertex Operator Superalgebras of Central Charge at Most 24: Classification

 \subsection{Step 1: Orbifold Constructions}

 The starting point is the classification of the nice, self-dual \voa{}s $V$ of central charge~$24$ described in \autoref{sec:holvoa}.
 We assume that either $V_1\neq\{0\}$ or that $V$ is isomorphic to the moonshine module $V\cong V^\natural$.
-In other words, we ignore hypothetical fake copies of $V^\natural$.
+That is to say, we ignore hypothetical fake copies of $V^\natural$ (but see the discussion in \autoref{rem:fakeshort}).
+The results of \cite{BLS23} show that the technical assumption $\ker(r)\subseteq T$ made on $V$ in \autoref{sec:orbifold} is satisfied if $V_1\neq\{0\}$.

 We then determine the $2$-neighbourhood graph with these \voa{}s as nodes (see \autoref{sec:graphmeth}) by considering all possible $\Z_2$-orbifold constructions (see \autoref{sec:orbifold}).
-For edges of types I, IIa or IIb we obtain the exact answer, while for those of type~III we first obtain an upper bound.
+For edges of types I, IIa or IIb we shall obtain the exact answer, while for those of type~III we shall initially only obtain an upper bound.